 Since its inception, experiential learning has been a foundational tenant of teacher education.
-However, it is questionable as to the level of authentic experiential learning practices that are actually taking place.
-This paper presents one approach to addressing this situation, based on Kolb's Experiential Learning Theory Model.
-As such, this exploratory manuscript examines Kolb's Experiential Learning Cycle (ELC) further, and considers the implications for Experiential Learning Theory (ELT) in teacher education.
-A description of teacher education program in the CRMEF (Centre Régional des Métiers de l'Education et de la Formation) is provided, then results from a quantitative and qualitative survey are triangulated with teacher trainees' reflection journals to evaluate the training program in terms of the teacher trainees' developing confidence and competence in teaching.
-Therefore, the present research will explore the implementation of this approach for teacher education in the CRMEF.
-Results indicate that the great majority of the participants have developed both their confidence to teach using this approach, thus, changing their perceptions and attitudes towards the teaching of English language.
-Specific learning experiences that help affect their sense of confidence and competence in teaching include inperson, experiential and hands-on approaches to learning relevant skills and knowledge, which confirms the importance of using Kolb's ELC as the basis for teacher education program.
-The study recommends that teacher educators enhance their programs by providing instruction to pre-service teachers in authentic experiential learning pedagogy.
-Therefore, a comprehensive model for teacher education is suggested to demonstrate the role of experiential learning.
+However, it is questionable to what extent authentic experiential learning practices are actually taking place.
+Based on Kolb's Experiential Learning Theory Model, this paper presents an approach to addressing this issue.
+This exploratory manuscript further examines Kolb's Experiential Learning Cycle (ELC) and considers its implications for Experiential Learning Theory (ELT) in teacher education.
+A description of the teacher education program in the CRMEF (Centre Régional des Métiers de l'Education et de la Formation) is provided, followed by results from a quantitative and qualitative survey triangulated with teacher trainees' reflection journals to evaluate the training program in terms of the teacher trainees' developing confidence and competence in teaching.
+This paper focuses on exploring the implementation of this approach for teacher education in the CRMEF.
+Results indicate that a large majority of the participants developed confidence in teaching through this approach, subsequently changing their perceptions and attitudes toward teaching English.
+Specific learning experiences that contributed to their confidence and competence include in-person, experiential, and hands-on approaches to learning relevant skills and knowledge, confirming the importance of using Kolb's ELC as the foundation for teacher education programs.
+The study recommends that teacher educators should enhance their programs by providing pre-service teachers with instruction in authentic experiential learning pedagogy.
+Therefore, a comprehensive model for teacher education is proposed to demonstrate the role of experiential learning.